chirakiru/lucy-crawlers/README.md

 lucy's web crawler and web scraper.

-[lucy](https://github.com/chirakiru/lucy "Code repository") is a tool to visualize in a friendly way truthful information about the status of quality air.
+[lucy](https://github.com/chirakiru/lucy "Code repository") is a tool to visualize in a friendly way truthful information about the status of air pollution.

 ## Installation